DewellGuerand/LINMA2471---Project/report/main.typ

 = Data

-As said in the introduction, we will work on historical data sampled from the `S&P500` index.
-The dataset is described in a `.csv` file where we have access to the name of the different stocks, the date and the open, close and low/high prices at that date.
+For both models, we will build them based on historical data sampled from the `S&P500` index.
+The dataset is described in a `.csv` file where we have access to the name of the different stocks, the date and the open, close and low/high prices at that date #footnote([Note that the data only contains business days so two consecutive dates are not necessarily consecutive days.]).
 We are actually only interested in the date, name and close prices in this dataset.
 In fact we are actually interested in finding the average return vector $mu$ and the corresponding covariance matrix of returns $Sigma$.
 The first step was to extract the close prices as a matrix where each row corresponds to a different date and each column corresponds to a different stock's name.
 We then had to compute the returns at each date.
 At a time $t$, the return $r_t$ is given by:

 #nonumeq($r_t = (p_t - p_(t-1))\/p_(t-1)$)

 The return $mu$ is then simply given by the average of the returns with respect to time, for each assets.
 The covariance matrix $Sigma$ is also simply given by the covariance matrix of the return matrix.
 A strong property of (sample) covariance matrices is that they are always square, symmetric and positive semi-definite.
-This property is mandatory to be able to use strong theoretical results for convergence because it makes our objective function convex (quadratic function with PSD matrix).
+This property is mandatory to be able to use strong theoretical results for convergence because it makes our objective function convex.

 In our implementation, we also included a feature to select only $n$ stocks within all the available stocks.
 This will allow us to compare the computational costs of the diverse methods as the dimension of the variable increases.